 - Simulation meshes may be composed of smaller mesh "blocks" or "domains". - Domains are partitioned across MPI tasks for processing.

-Adaptive Mesh Refinement (AMR) refines meshes into patches that capture details across length scales wrence Livermore National Laboratory
+Adaptive Mesh Refinement (AMR) refines meshes into patches that capture details across length scales

 - Mesh domains are associated with patches and levels - Patches are nested to form a AMR hierarchy